-Fuel for racing must be provided by the organisers to a minimum standard of 95 RON Unleaded fuel.
-All competitors must use the fuel supplied by the organisers at cost as indicated in the advance programme, any competitor failing to use this fuel will be disqualified.
 No race fuel can be stored at the boat pit position.
 All boats must be refuelled at the fuelling depot.
-Each pit area may have a maximum of 25 litres stored in a shock proof container and carry the race number of the boat.
+Each pit area may have a maximum of 25 litres little fuel tank equipped with action of releasing/closing fuel filler and a tube with 30 cm maximum length.
+It must be checked during scrutineering procedure.
+It is stored in a shock proof container and carries the race number of the boat.
 The sole purpose of this is for generators etc. and must not be used for the race boats except in the case where repairs to a boat necessitate the fuel tank being drained.
 In this case a max of 25 litres may be placed into the fuel tank of the boat to fire up the engine in the pits and to drive the boat to the refuelling station.
 The maximum amount of fuel that a boat can carry is 150 litres for Catamarans.